wp-plugins/buttons-shortcode-and-widget/readme.txt

 **Insert Buttons Anywhere in your site**

-Basically buttons can be inserted anywhere in your site
+Basically buttons can be inserted anywhere in your site:

 * Page/post WYSIWYG editor by using the buttion in the editor
 * In sidebars by using the OTW Shortcode Widget
 * In template files by using the button's shortcode and WP do_shortcode function

 **Custom styling**